scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Backup
 ^^^^^^

-We suggest to copy the Prometheus external directory first and use the copy as the data directory for the new monitoring stack.
-Newer Monitoring stack uses newer Promethues versions, and keeping a backup of the prometheus dir would allow you to rollback.
+A copy of the Prometheus external directory should be made first and used as the data directory for the new monitoring stack.
+The new monitoring stack uses newer versions of Prometheus and keeping a backup would enable you to rollback to a previous version of Prometheus.

 Kill all containers
 ^^^^^^^^^^^^^^^^^^^